 Follow the instructions on screen to complete the setup.

 To fully configure the IntelliFire integration you will need to enter your IntelliFire credentials which are the same ones you would use with the mobile app.

 - Pilot Light - Turn pilot light on/off.

-- Fan - If your unit is equipped with a fan - this entry will be present.
-There are 4 fan speeds (1-4), with 0 being off.
+If your unit is equipped with a fan - this entry will be present.
+There are 5 possible fan control values: